The city examined – with a focus on four contemporary masterpieces including Renzo Piano’s Aurora Place and one of Australia’s greenest towers.

 Duration: 3 hours

-Both an in-depth and textured portrait of enigmatic Danish architect Joern Utzon, as well as the story of perhaps the 20th Centuries most ambitious architectural project, ‘Utzon’ draws the listener into the amazing visionary world of the architect of the Sydney Opera House.
+Both an in-depth and textured portrait of enigmatic Danish architect Jorn Utzon as well as the story of perhaps the 20th Centuries most ambitious architectural project, this tour will draw you in to the amazing visionary world of the architect of the Sydney Opera House.

 Utzon’s epic accomplishment is rivalled only by his tragic tale.
 Booted out mid-construction by the Askin Government in 1966, Utzon considered the six years he spent developing the interiors of the House – none of which were realised – the most productive of his career.
 Using discarded drawings, models and prototypes, Utzon’s design of the acoustic interiors, glass walls and furniture – much of it ready for construction before he left – will be discussed and you can judge for yourself how much Sydney lost when he was forced to leave the building half-finished.